Worldwide retail e-commerce sales will reach $1.915 trillion by the end of 2016.

 The e-commerce industry is one where delivery of exceptional customer service matters the most.
 With the increased use of mobile devices, e-commerce has witnessed a huge rise in their business volumes.
 This trend has been consistent each year but the shopping abandonments have resulted in a huge loss for e-commerce players.

 As a result, e-commerce companies struggle to align their customer interaction and business strategy, but many have failed to do so.
-With the help of a Customer Interaction Management software solution e-commerce companies have the capability of adapting the best practices of customer experience management to create everlasting customer engagements.
+With the help of a customer experience management software e-commerce companies have the capability of adapting the best practices of customer interaction management to create everlasting customer engagements.

 How Customer Interaction Management Software can Benefit E-commerce

 - Customer Interaction History: Customer Interaction History provides applications with a common framework for capturing and accessing all “interaction” data associated with customer contacts.
 It acts as a central repository and provides a consistent framework for tracking all automated or agent-based customer interactions.
 It revolutionizes the customer experience and enhances customer loyalty, thereby improving the profitability of the organization.

 - Omnichannel: Omni-channel experience reflects the way customers actually behave.
 A customer may begin an interaction online, but then switch to the contact centre, before finally visiting a branch.
 Because the customer does not think in terms of channels, they expect every touch point in the organisation to be aware of the activity they have carried out, even if they have not completed the interaction.

 - Customer Analytics: Using reporting and analytics helps in providing the right market analysis for developing a clear understanding of the customer behaviour, needs and expectations.
 Customer interaction management software will also help in capturing customer speech and text interactions.
 This helps companies to derive operational data to forecast resources required and understanding channel performance.